mwshinn/PyDDM/doc/cookbook/initialconditions.rst

 Then we can compare the distribution of left-correct trials to those of right-correct trials::

-  from ddm import Model
+  from pyddm import Model
-  from ddm.plot import plot_compare_solutions
+  from pyddm.plot import plot_compare_solutions
   import matplotlib.pyplot as plt model = Model(IC=ICPointSideBias(x0=.3))
   s1 = model.solve(conditions={"left_is_correct": 1})